WuBoytH/The-WuBor-Patch/wubor-changelog/src/characters/64/pikachu.md

 # Pikachu
 *This rat.
 This.
 Freaking.
 Rat.
 The bane of many players' existences, even if Pikachu isn't frontrunning the meta.
-Everyone loves to hate him, but we like him enough, so he's a rework of every single Special as well as making him a heccin' chonker.*
+Everyone loves to hate him, but we like him enough, so here's an anime-faithful rework of every single Special as well as making him a heccin' chonker.*

 ## Stats